 The United Auto Workers occupies a unique position in the 2026 political landscape.
 After decades of unambiguous Democratic alignment, the UAW took an unusually late endorsement decision in 2024 — ultimately backing Harris, but with visible ambivalence that reflected genuine rank-and-file division over trade, EVs, and economic populism.
 In 2026, the UAW faces a new paradox: auto tariffs were framed as protecting US auto jobs, but retaliatory tariffs on US auto exports and increased input costs for domestically-assembled vehicles are generating anxiety among the same workers they were supposed to help.

-Democrats see 2026 as an opportunity to make a credible economic argument to union households on tariff pain, healthcare costs, and collective bargaining rights.
+Democrats see 2026 as an opportunity to make a credible economic argument to union households on tariff impact, healthcare costs, and collective bargaining rights.
 The PRO Act — which would significantly expand union organizing rights — polled at 62% approval among union households in a February 2026 survey, including 44% support among union members who voted for Trump in 2024.
 This issue could provide Democrats a coherent economic message to begin reversing Rust Belt union erosion.

 Frequently Asked Questions